-The below are perhaps two of the most moving poems to have survived from Ancient Rome.
-The poets Catullus and Horace comfort friends on the death of someone dear to them.
+The below are two of the most moving poems to have survived from Ancient Rome.
+The poets Catullus and Horace comfort close friends on the death of someone dear to them.
 Both odes are deeply poignant in their grief, but also use poetry to wilfully defy mortality itself by showing that those we loved are never truly lost to us.

 In poem 96, Catullus comforts his friend Calvus on the death of his wife, telling him that her spirit is gladdened by the love her husband shows in his great grief: